antoniopicone/doqem/README.md

 # Doqem

-A framework to convert a Docker image in a lightweight QEMU virtual machine running in a Docker container!
+Convert a Docker image in a lightweight QEMU virtual machine running in a Docker container!

 ## Motivation
 - run Docker applications in a really isolated environment